ImJaineel/ImJaineel/README.md

 # Hi, I’m Jaineel Petiwale! 👋

 ### 🖥️ About Me
 A **results-driven ServiceNow Developer** with 2 years of hands-on experience in designing and implementing solutions within the ServiceNow platform.
 I hold a **B.Tech in Computer Engineering (Information Systems)** from Ajeenkya DY Patil University.
-Currently, I’m an **Associate Developer at Flex Ltd.**, where I contribute to the ITSM Admin Team, driving innovation through platform automation and integration.
+Currently, I’m an **Associate Developer at Flex Ltd.**, where I contribute to the Service-Now Admin Team, driving innovation through platform automation and integration.

 ### 💻 Skills
 - **Platforms & Tools:** ServiceNow, ITSM, Azure, AWS, Docker